 Take our 10-question quiz to find out how much you already know – and maybe learn something new!
 You can also explore the Jewish American Heritage Month website to learn more about, well, Jewish American heritage and history.

 5. Listen to a Jewish podcast.

 Looking for something new to binge?
 There are plenty of Jewishly themed podcasts out there – including a few produced by ReformJudaism.org!
 Not sure where to start?
-Here are six Jewish podcasts to help you engage with your Judaism from home.
+Here are some Jewish podcasts to help you engage with your Judaism from home.

 6. Read something Jewish.

 Whether you choose a book about religion, about the Jewish American experience, or just something written by an American Jew, there’s plenty to choose from.
 Not sure where to start?
 Check out our many books reviews, or visit the Jewish Book Council, CCAR Press, Fig Tree Books, or Behrman House.

 7. Listen to Jewish music.